Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Introduction

 The central observable in XRTS is the electronic dynamic structure factor (DSF), which represents the correlations of density fluctuations within the system.
 Current experimental platforms have enabled the measurement of XRTS spectra using both backlighter X-ray sources~\cite{MacDonald_POP_2022,Tilo_Nature_2023,Glenzer_PRL_2007,shi2025firstprinciplesanalysiswarmdense} and X-ray free electron lasers (XFELs) within the last two decades \cite{Fletcher2013,Gawne_PRB_2024,Martin_POP_2025,Bellenbaum_APL_2025,bespalov2025experimentalvalidationelectroncorrelation}.
 Experimental spectra are typically interpreted via forward modeling, in which a model combining theoretical predictions and experimental effects is fitted to the measured data~\cite{KasimXRTS}.
 One of the most commonly used theories to model the DSF is the Chihara decomposition \cite{Gregori_PRE_2003,Chihara_1987,bohme2023evidencefreeboundtransitionswarm}.
 The primary ansatz of the Chihara decomposition is the separation of the electronic density operator into bound and free contributions to compute a DSF for a given charge state, density and temperature \cite{Wunsch2011,Chapman2014,Chapman_2015,BellenbaumIonization}.
 This ansatz requires precise knowledge of the microscopic electronic states in the plasma \cite{MatternSeidler2013}.
 Chihara models are often based on approximations within ground state theories or within the ideal plasma regime that have not been sufficiently tested for application to WDM.
 The approximations can therefore be inaccurate at thermal energies of several eVs and high compression rates, where excited states and non-ideal effects can be expected.

 One prominent example is the effect of ionization potential depression (IPD), which refers to the lowering of the effective binding energy of bound states in a plasma environment.
-Several experimental studies have shown that effective ionization energies under WDM conditions are not predicted accurately \cite{ciricosta_2016,Hoarty2013,Crowley2014,Fletcher2014,Iglesias2014,kraus_xrts} by commonly used models such as the Ecker-K\"oll \cite{Ecker1963} or Stewart-Pyatt models \cite{Stewart1966}.
-The models treat screening from surrounding particles only as a uniform background and do not encompass the many-body quantum effects that are prominent in WDM.
+Several experimental studies have shown that effective ionization energies under WDM conditions are not predicted accurately \cite{ciricosta_2016,Hoarty2013,Crowley2014,Fletcher2014,Iglesias2014,kraus_xrts} by commonly used semi-empirical models such as the Ecker-K\"oll \cite{Ecker1963} or Stewart-Pyatt models \cite{Stewart1966}.
+While the models include most of the relevant physics, their main limitations lie in determining the relative strength of screening and in correctly describing the crossover between different screening descriptions.
 To expand our understanding of the behavior of bound electrons under extreme conditions, first principles studies have been conducted using advanced techniques such as average atom models~\cite{Massacrier2021} (AA) and density functional theory calculations \cite{Hu2016,PhysRevResearch.2.023260,gawne2023investigating}.
-However, these studies also include several approximations and model assumptions that require rigorous testing in non-ideal regimes such as WDM.
 While recent path-integral Monte Carlo (PIMC) studies for the case of hydrogen~\cite{Bonitz_POP_2024,Bonitz_CPP_2025,BellenbaumIonization} have extracted ionization energies from quasi-exact simulations, the accessible system sizes remain limited to tens of ions due to PIMC's exponential computational costs \cite{dornheim_sign_problem}.
 This example demonstrates the difficulties in the modeling of experiments in the WDM regime.